Learn Spanish in Playa del Carmen: Teaching

 |Perfeccionamiento||C2||Diploma C2 (Superior)|

-On the first day that you begin a Spanish course, there is both a written and an oral placement test.
+On the first day that you begin a Spanish course, there is an oral placement test.

 Lessons will begin on the following morning (generally speaking Tuesday AM)